Tighe Alluis

 Thus they are different from North American sweat-lodges or inipis, which were rarely if ever stone-built, and were heated by carrying hot stones from a nearby fire.
 Northern European saunas and bath-houses are a modern variant, with an enclosed stove upon or around which stones were placed.
 Stone retains heat very well.

-Click for a recent hi-res photo. click for a high-resolution photo
+Click for a recent hi-res photo. click for high-resolution photos

 Cleighran More, county Leitrim: beside a stream